 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
-The Pennsylvania Human Relations Commission enforces the state’s laws prohibiting discrimination; the Commission has offices in Harrisburg, Philadelphia, and Pittsburgh.
+The Pennsylvania Human Relations Commission enforces the state's laws prohibiting discrimination.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to file a complaint with the EEOC.

 If you have a written employment contract promising you job security, you are not an at-will employee.
 Pennsylvania also recognizes implied contracts based on clear oral promises.
 For example, if your employer promised during your job interview that you would not be fired for the first year of your employment, you may have an employment contract.
 Pennsylvania also recognizes implied contracts based on statements in an employee handbook, which the employee bargained for and for which the employee provided something in return.
 If you have an employment contract, and your employer fires you without good cause, you have a breach of contract claim.